Fly fishing classes with Nick Parish in Portland, Oregon

-Anyone can learn to fly-fish: Including you!
+Anyone can learn to fly fish: Especially you!

-My favorite part of fly-fishing is helping other anglers grow their confidence and connection through building their skills and knowledge.
+My favorite part of fly fishing is helping other anglers grow their confidence and connection through building their skills and knowledge.

-If you're in and around the Portland, Oregon area, and want more than what's offered with membership here on Current Flow State, subscribe to our free newsletter to get the latest updates on class offerings.
+If you're in and around the Portland, Oregon area, and want more than what's offered with membership here on Current Flow State, subscribe to our free newsletter to get info on the latest updates on class offerings.

 The best way to learn about new and upcoming class offerings is to subscribe to the newsletter.